YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/rpc.rst

 Instances of this class represent a YANG rpc and are modelled as Callables.
 The input data node tree is used to populate the input parameters to the rpc if any.
-The Callable takes as a parameter the :cpp:class:`ServiceProvider<ServiceProvider>` that can execute this rpc as its parameter returning a pointer to a :cpp:class:`DataNode<DataNode>` tree if output is available.
+The Callable takes as a parameter the :cpp:class:`Session<Session>` that can execute this rpc as its parameter returning a pointer to a :cpp:class:`DataNode<DataNode>` tree if output is available.

     .. cpp:function:: virtual ~Rpc()

-    .. cpp:function:: virtual std::shared_ptr<DataNode> operator()(const ServiceProvider& provider)
+    .. cpp:function:: virtual std::shared_ptr<DataNode> operator()(const Session& session)

-        Execute/Invoke the rpc through the given service provider.
+        Execute/Invoke the rpc through the given Session.

-        :param sp: The Service provider.
+        :param session: The Session.
         :return: Pointer to the :cpp:class:`DataNode<DataNode>` or ``nullptr`` if none exists.

     .. cpp:function:: virtual DataNode& get_input_node() const